1755 - British expedition in Madura and Tinnevelly

 Heron was judged guilty of accepting bribes and of malversation.
 Heron was consequently dismissed from the service of the East India Company.

 General Nanderauze (probably Prime Minister Nanjarajiah) was encamped near Trichinopoly at the head of a Mysorean army.
 He planned to capture the place during a night attack.
-He contacted M. de Saussey at Seringam (present-day Srirangam) and asked him to join him in this attack.
+He contacted M. de Saussey at Seringham (present-day Srirangam) and asked him to join him in this attack.
 Saussey refused and, since there was a suspension of arms between the French and British, he warned Major Killpatrick of the impeding threat, offering his support if Trichinopoly was attacked.

 However, Nanderauze precipitously returned to the Kingdom of Mysore when he heard that Salabat Jung, the Nizam of Hyderabad, was marching towards his country.

-On July 9, a British force under Captain Polier set out (of Trichinopoly?), escorting Muhammad Ali Khan, the nawab of Arcot, to his capital.
+On July 9, a British force under Captain Polier set out (of Trichinopoly?), escorting Muhammad Ali Khan, the Nawab of Arcot, to his capital.

 On July 16, Polier's force reached and forded the Cauvery (present-day Kaveri River) at Condor (unidentified location).